openlegend/core-rules/core/SRD.md

 Banes and boons are not tied to specific spells, attacks, or items.
 Any character can invoke any bane or boon as long as the character possesses the prerequisite attributes.
 Attribute prerequisites are meant to limit the power of banes and boons so that they scale as your character gains power.
 That is why, for example, your first level necromancer can invoke the *Blindsight* boon with her Entropy attribute of 5, but won’t be able to invoket the *Insubstantial* boon for herself or her allies until she gains enough experience to increase her Entropy to 7.

-The complete list of available banes can be found in the [banes section](http://www.openlegendrpg.com/banes) and [boons section](http://www.openlegendrpg.com/boons) of the [Open Legend Website]((http://www.openlegendrpg.com/), respectively.
+A list of available banes and boons can be found in this SRD under the [banes section](#banes-list) and [boons section](#boons-list) and a searchable and filterable list of available banes and boons can be found on the [Open Legend Website]((http://www.openlegendrpg.com/), respectively.

 ## Telling Your Story with Banes and Boons